Friends of the Israel Defense Forces: History

 FIDF was established in 1981 by a group of Holocaust survivors to fund educational and well-being programs for IDF service members and families of the fallen.
 FIDF states that it provides "critical support for the health, well-being, and education" of IDF soldiers and veterans and their families through scholarships, family services, and resilience programs.

 The organization is recognized as a tax-exempt 501(c)(3) charity in the United States and has been tax-exempt since July 1983.
 FIDF states that, under U.S. and Israeli law, it does not fund arms or military operations and restricts grants to well-being, health, education, and bereavement support.

 Over four decades the organization expanded into a national network of U.S. chapters that fund scholarships, family support, rehabilitation, and capital projects.
 The group presents itself as coordinating with Israel's Ministry of Defense and the Association for Israel's Soldiers on program needs and compliance.

-FIDF's public fundraising surged during and after major conflicts.
-A 2017 Los Angeles gala raised a reported $53.8 million, including a $16.6 million gift from Oracle Corporation cofounder Larry Ellison for well-being facilities on an IDF training campus.
-In 2023 the organization's IRS filing showed revenue rising to $281.96 million, up from $89.34 million in 2022.
+FIDF's public fundraising surges during and after major conflicts involving Israel.
+A 2017 Los Angeles gala raised a reported $53.8 million, including a $16.6 million gift from Oracle Corporation cofounder Larry Ellison for well-being facilities on an IDF training camp.
+In 2018 the FIDF reached a donation milestone, with $139.3 million raised to benefit soldiers.

+In In 2023 the organization's IRS filing showed revenue rising to $281.96 million, up from $89.34 million in 2022, a sharp surge attributed to the Gaza war.

 FIDF publicizes letters from IDF leadership and describes itself as the official U.S. partner authorized to raise charitable donations for IDF soldiers.
 In 2025, JTA reported that the IDF spokesperson did not confirm FIDF's exclusivity and referred questions to the Association for Israel's Soldiers.
 American Friends of LIBI asserted that it holds equivalent authorization.
-CharityWatch's executive director characterized such messaging in the charity sector as "playing fast and loose with the facts," a general caution about nonprofit marketing claims rather than a specific finding of legal violation.
+CharityWatch's executive director characterized such messaging in the charity sector as "playing fast and loose with the facts", a general caution about nonprofit marketing claims rather than a specific finding of legal violation.